Wolverine and the X-Men (TV series): United Kingdom

-On June 23, 2008, a second preview for the series, starring the main X-Men team, was released to announce the special screening of the 3-part pilot episodes that aired at the San Diego Comic-Con in late July 2008.
+On June 23, 2008, a second preview for the series, starring the main X-Men team, was released to announce the special screening of the 3-part pilot episodes that aired at San Diego Comic-Con in late July 2008.
 Press releases indicated that the first episode was due to premiere on August 2, 2008, on BBC Two in the UK, however, it was postponed and premiered on January 4, 2009, on the CBBC Channel.
 Initially, one new episode aired every Sunday, but on January 25, 2009, CBBC started airing two new episodes every Sunday.
 The time slots varied, and the episodes were available for viewing on the BBC iPlayer for a limited time after they aired.
 As of mid-February 2009, some new episodes were shown on weekdays instead of at the weekend.
 Some episodes with scenes showing heavy violence were censored and Episode 17 was not shown on CBBC as there was a duel to the death in the storyline (along with one scene depicting blood).
 CBBC in the UK overtook Canada on March 4, 2009, when it aired the 20th episode, "Breakdown.”

 In 2009, BBC Alba started broadcasting the series dubbed into Scottish Gaelic as "An Sionnach Sgianach is Na Seòid".

 The show later aired on Kix, beginning in November 2013.